-Ok, ok!
-I’ll concede that I might actually have a little, teensy tiny bit of a sweet tooth.
+Ok, remedy ok!
+I’ll concede that I might actually have a little, physician teensy tiny bit of a sweet tooth.
 There – I said it.
 Though it’s true that I often pass on the candy and cupcakes at work, I think I do actually crave sweet things.
 Sometimes.
 Especially if I make them myself, which means sweet, but not too sweet and most of the times means something Salted.
 What can I say?
 I’m a salt fiend.
 It just makes dessert more interesting – that pop of something salty – always surprising – makes sweet taste so much sweeter.

 This time of year, I love ginger snaps.
 They’re spicy and somehow warming.
 My favorite kind are the really gingery ones that have a good bite and nice chew to them.
 The Whole Foods brand gingersnaps are just perfect.
 I had a half a bag of those, some dark chocolate chips and hazelnuts.
 So, I made bark with them, which is basically a pretty way of saying chocolate with mix-ins.

 This recipe is actually really simple.
 Crushed store-bought ginger snaps, melted chocolate, ground hazelnuts and a bit of flaky salt.
 That’s pretty much it.
 The hardest part is waiting for the stuff to cool.
 Next time, I might try graham crackers or even pretzels.
 The possibilities are endless, and that’s why I love recipes like this.

 3 cups gingersnaps (I like the Whole Foods brand)

 1 tsp. flaky sea salt